hallez/eetemp_eeg_pub/README.md

   * biosig >= 3.3.0 (follow the on-screen prompts the first time you try to load data using File -> Import data -> Using EEGLAB functions and plugins -> from Biosemi BDF file (BIOSIG toolbox))
   * trimOutlier >=0.16 (install as plugin for EEGLab)
   * fieldtrip
-  * //TODO Karina: add information re what's needed for cluster-based permutation testing
+  * //TODO Karina: add information re what's needed for cluster-based permutation testing (seems like SPM12 is needed???)

 1. R packages
   * halle (scripts will automatically download latest version from [GitHub](https://github.com/hallez/halle)), tidyverse (>= 1.3.0), yaml